TeseoLou/codoku/README.md

 ![Font Pairings](docs/figures/typography/fonts.webp)
 *Screenshots of font previews on Google Fonts.
 From top to bottom: Space Mono, Quicksand.*

 Font delivery was handled via Google Fonts, ensuring fast loading and cross-platform rendering.
-The font sizes were responsive and set using rem units to adapt across screen sizes.
-Bootstrap’s base typography classes (e.g., .display-6, .lead, .fw-bold) were layered on top of these fonts for scalable responsiveness and accessibility compliance.
+The font sizes were responsive and set using rem units to adapt across screen sizes. `Bootstrap`’s base typography classes (e.g., .display-6, .lead, .fw-bold) were layered on top of these fonts for scalable responsiveness and accessibility compliance.

 ### **2.5.4 Backgrounds**